mei-friend/mei-friend/INSTALL.md

   - TEST_URL="http://localhost:5001"
   (Or, wherever you are running your local instance)
 * Update your git config to run tests automatically before pushing to a public branch
   - `git config --local core.hooksPath .githooks/`
+* Run the tests manually with playwright (from e2e directory):
+  - `npx playwright test --retries=3 --config=../playwright.config.js --project=chromium`

 ## To run
 * Ensure you are in the mei-friend repository's root directory